 Send a team of five or more to Summit and get even more.
 Register with the code team and for just $1195 per team member, you'll each get:

 - A licence to the videos from Summit 2019

 - And we'll give your team recognition at the event, on screen and from the stage.

 But wait!
 If you sign up a team of 8 or more, you'll get all this plus:

-We strive to make our events as affordable as possible, and so have a limited number of specially priced tickets for Charitable Not For Profits and freelancers.
-If you qualify, use the code nfp or freelance to get a silver ticket for just $799.
+We strive to make our events as affordable as possible, and so have a limited number of specially priced tickets for Charitable Not For Profits, early stage (pre Round A) startups and freelancers.

 Not sure if you qualify?
 Drop us a line, we try to be as generous as possible.

-Web Directions Summit 2018 returns to our longtime home, the International Convention Centre in Darling Harbour.
+Web Directions Summit 2019 returns to our longtime home, the International Convention Centre in Darling Harbour.